 Bank has introduced additional portfolio level SICR assessment criteria due to the war in Ukraine (implemented in 2022) and related economic impacts.
-Similarly, from 2020 till Q3-2022 portfolio assessment due to the Covid-19 pandemic was established.
 For more details refer to "Collective assessment" in the next chapter.

 Considering the war in Ukraine, Bank started with a portfolio screening to identify customers affected by the secondary effects of the geopolitical risk.
 The Bank has only very limited exposure towards the affected region with only several clients with exposure.